Another Word For LEARN_THOROUGHLY

 Verb : (transitive) To fail to achieve or attain.

-Verb : (transitive) To avoid; to escape.
+Verb : (transitive) To fail to experience, attend, partake, take advantage of, etc.

 missed